Rejoice Christian School

 Rejoice Christian School is a private PreK-12 Christian school located in Owasso, Oklahoma.
 There are over 850 students on roll.

 History

 Rejoice Christian School was founded in 1992 by the First Free Will Baptist Church.
 It started as a pre-school and a kindergarten with only 40 students but eventually began serving all grade levels.

 In 2014, Rejoice Christian School received a $50 million donation from the Eddy Gibbs Family Trust, allowing them to consolidate into one campus.

 Academics

 Rejoice Christian School is accredited by the ACSI.

-The Advanced Placement (AP) courses offered are Calculus AB, Psychology, and English Literature and Composition.
+The Advanced Placement (AP) courses offered are Calculus AB, Psychology, World History, and English Literature and Composition.

 Demographics

 The demographic breakdown by race/ethnicity of the 691 K–12 students enrolled for the 2017–2018 school year was: